molpopgen/fwdpy11/doc/examples/DataMatrix.rst

    position, effect size, etc.  You may also apply a frequency filter.
 The data returned from :func:`fwdpy11.sampling.mutation_keys` records the sample frequency and the `mcounts` objects present in populations can be used to filter on population frequencies.
 4. Generate the fwdpy11.sampling.DataMatrix object by calling either :func:`fwdpy11.sampling.genotype_matrix` or `fwdpy11.sampling.haplotype_matrix`.
-5. Get the matrices as numpy arrays via a call to :meth:`fwdpy11.sampling.DataMatrix.neutral` or :meth:`fwdpy11.sampling.DataMatrix.selected`.
-These functions return 1d numpy arrays, which should be reshaped with the help of :attr:`fwdpy11.sampling.DataMatrix.ndim_neutral`, :attr:`fwdpy11.sampling.DataMatrix.ndim_selected`.
+5. Get the data as buffers via :attr:`fwdpy11.sampling.DataMatrix.neutral` or :attr:`fwdpy11.sampling.DataMatrix.selected`.
+These buffers may be converted to numpy arrays with the help of :attr:`fwdpy11.sampling.DataMatrix.ndim_neutral`, :attr:`fwdpy11.sampling.DataMatrix.ndim_selected`.

+The following is optional:

+6. You may convert your resulting matrix into a sample format compatible with pylibseq_ via a call to :func:`fwdpy11.sampling.matrix_to_sample`.
+Doing so only makes sense for a haplotype matrix, given how pylibseq_ functions work.
+For multilocus simulations, the output from :func:`fwdpy11.sampling.matrix_to_sample` may be separated out on a per-locus basis via a call to :func:`fwdpy11.sampling.separate_samples_by_loci`.

 The positions and population frequencies are also stored in the :class:`fwdpy11.sampling.DataMatrix` instance.
 The order of these mutations is the same order as the mutation keys used to generated the object.